xrysamuel/GD-Translator/README.md

-# GD-Translator - AI Translator as GoldenDict Extension
+# GD-Translator - An AI Translator as a GoldenDict Extension

 This is a Python AI Translator designed as an extension for [GoldenDict](https://github.com/goldendict/goldendict).
 This tool leverages LLM API (e.g., OpenAI API) to provide seamless and accurate translations.